yijiangh/husky_assembly_tamp/README.md

 - **cuRobo Comparison**:
   - Script and Hyperparameters: `scripts/motion_planner/trajectory_curobo_solver.py`

+The script `scripts/test/corner_case_for_transfer.py` calls these classes and uses them.

 These scripts allow replication of the experiments presented in the paper, including the specific parameter settings used for each planner.

 <!-- ## Contact Information